S&P

 Hedgematic specifies S&P unit withdrawals for each year.
 You could just uninstall the app and follow the plan, withdrawing your yearly sums.
 More likely, you will look to rebalance each year.

 The dollar figures shown in future years are estimates denominated in today’s dollars, so you should not expect them to match your future sale proceeds.
-Your proceeds, if you do back out future inflation, may come out higher or lower than the today’s dollar figures shown, which are merely predictions.
+Your proceeds, if you do back out future inflation, may come out higher or lower than the today’s dollar figures shown, which are modeled estimates.
+Navigate to the Lessons page to learn how this model is constructed and employed.

 Above is an out-year display.